MistyPigeon/lingo/README.md

 # Lingo - TypeScript-like Meta-Language for Go

 Lingo is a meta-language compiler that brings TypeScript-like static typing and null-safety features to Go, while maintaining Go's familiar syntax and idioms.
+[Dingo]:  https://github.com/MadAppGang/dingo

 ## Features